 With Livestream Studio, you can send a stream from a third-party encoder via RTMP directly to Studio and bring that stream in as a source.

-Important: In order for this feature to work successfully, your network must have Port 1935 open to all communication, as it is a UDP connection.
+Important: In order for this feature to work successfully, your network must have Port 1935 open to both TCP and UDP communication, as it is a UDP connection.
 This port also needs to be forwarded to the internal IP address of the machine using the server.

 If your encoder is streaming to Studio from an external location (i.e. not from the same network), you must ensure that both systems are on a public-facing IP address in order for your encoder and Studio to communicate with each other.